-If your physician: Then you are responsible for: Participates with Medicare or accepts Medicare assignment for the claim and is a member of our Network, your deductibles, coinsurance, and copayments Participates with Medicare and is not in our Network, your deductibles, coinsurance, copayments, and any balance up to the Medicare approved amount Does not participate with Medicare, your deductibles, coinsurance, copayments, and any balance up to 115% of the Medicare approved amount Does not participate with Medicare and is not a member of our Network Your non-network deductibles, coinsurance, and any balance up to 115% of the Medicare approved amount Opts-out of Medicare via private contract Your deductibles, coinsurance, copayments, and any balance your physician charges
+If your physician participates with Medicare or accepts Medicare assignment for the claim and is a member of our Network, then you are responsible for your deductibles, coinsurance, and copayments.

+If your physician participates with Medicare and is not in our Network, then you are responsible for your deductibles, coinsurance, copayments, and any balance up to the Medicare approved amount.

+If your physician does not participate with Medicare, then you are responsible for your deductibles, coinsurance, copayments, and any balance up to 115% of the Medicare approved amount.

+If your physician does not participate with Medicare and is not a member of our Network, then you are responsible for your non-network deductibles, coinsurance, and any balance up to 115% of the Medicare approved amount.

+If your physician opts-out of Medicare via private contract, then you are responsible for your deductibles, coinsurance, copayments, and any balance your physician charges